Funded by Umbrella Cymru and METRO Charity we’re running a series of free workshops throughout 2021 aimed towards the TIN community!

 Is it safe?

-These online resources have been funded by Umbrella Cymru and METRO Bank as part of our workshop series for 2021!
+These online resources have been funded by Umbrella Cymru and METRO Charity as part of our workshop series for 2021!

 Everyone who worked for these workshops and courses have been fully paid for their time.
 This means we’ve been able to support members of the TIN community while also supporting people through the workshops.
 To see recordings of the workshops and attached guides click the link below!